cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-everpwnage.md

 ::: tip

-If you wish to use a more modern package manager, and are using a device on 9.0 to 9.3.4, continue to <router-link to="/installing-zebra">Installing Zebra</router-link>
+If you wish to use a more modern package manager, and are using a device on iOS 9, continue to <router-link to="/installing-zebra">Installing Zebra</router-link>

 :::